header logo

 The 1994 murder of Andrés Escobar

-Whatever the explanation behind his own goal, Escobar's mistake not only saddened his team but his entire country.
-Immediately after the mistake, Escobar was shot six times and later died.
+Whatever the explanation behind his own goal, Escobar's mistake not only saddened his team but also his entire country.
+A few days after the match, Escobar was shot six times and later succumbed to his injuries.

 The 2009 Nigeria age-cheating scandal

-Age-cheating isn’t just a problem for women’s gymnastics.
-It’s one of the biggest soccer scandals in years—especially for Nigeria.
+Age-cheating isn’t just a problem in women’s gymnastics.
+It’s one of the biggest scandals in modern football—especially in Nigeria.

-Over the years, Nigeria has cheated on all aspects of its sports, from Champions League teams to Olympic athletes.
-Perhaps the most famous case was the 2009 FIFA U-17 World Cup, when half the team was found to be much older than their actual age.
-Older, more experienced players give a team a winning edge, and are therefore taken very seriously.
+Over the years, Nigeria has been involved in various forms of sports cheating, from domestic leagues to Olympic athletes.
+Perhaps the most famous case was the 2009 FIFA U-17 World Cup, when half the team was found to be significantly overage.

 Brazil’s 2014 spending scandal

-The most recent FIFA World Cup took place in 2014 in Brazil.
-In order to host this international event, money had to be spent on stadiums, housing, etc. That in itself is not a scandal.
-However, the billions of dollars spent on this project are.
+The 2014 FIFA World Cup took place in Brazil.
+To host this international event, Brazil invested heavily in stadiums, infrastructure, and accommodations.
+That in itself is not a scandal.
+However, the mismanagement of the billions of dollars spent on this project is.

 Brazil’s 2014 spending scandal